Chef Drew Nocente opens the exquisite CENZO (2023)

 Our best lunch ever – Salted & Hung, & it was my Birthday…

 The variety is just out there.
-The quality of the ingenuity, pairings and ingredients, produce, plating and flavours are just up there at the very top of anyone’s game we reckon.
+The quality of the ingenuity, pairings, ingredients, produce, plating, and flavours are just up there at the very top of anyone’s game we reckon.
 The Salted & Hung staff are just lovely.
 The experience is uber cool, especially if you sit at the ‘Chef’s Bar’ and watch the action unfold in front of your eyes (as we did today).

 Nothing is hidden.
 This is FOOD THEATRE and I love theatre.

-Now, when wifey and I came a year ago it was when Chef Drew had just decided to have a change in his style and his menu direction.
-He openly admitted he wanted to change it and ‘grow up’.
-That included the style of the restaurant, so gone were the cartoons of pigs and George Orwell quotations to the plain urban warehouse walls and minimalistic style of today.
+When wifey and I came a year ago it was when Chef Drew had just decided to have a change in his style and his menu direction.
+He openly admitted he wanted to change it and grow up.
+That included the style of the restaurant, so gone were the cartoons of pigs and George Orwell’s quotations to the plain urban warehouse walls and minimalistic style of today.
 Some beautiful art now adorns the walls, and if you look closely as you tuck into your dessert you may put two and two together with regards to the origins of the art.

 He also discussed that the menu needed to change, and that absolutely took a major step up a year ago, and yet again for today.
 He is now in a much happier place with his food as he’ll self-admittedly discuss and it comes across in the food.
 Chef Drew surely has a new spring in his step, and not just because of the beautiful kangaroo dish he is serving these days on his Feed Me tasting menu…